2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 Who turned from sin?

 Turning from sin is a good thing to do, a righteous work.
 And in this case it saved the Ninevites from immediate destruction.
-But turning from sin (evil ways) IS a WORK as His Word says, and it is NOT by WORKS of righteousness we have done that we can gain eternal life – Titus 3:4-7
+But turning from sin (evil ways) IS a WORK, as His Word correctly identifies, and it is NOT by WORKS of righteousness we have done that we can gain eternal life – Titus 3:4-7

 Give (commit) your life to God

 Again, it cannot be part of the requirement of BELIEVING in order to be saved eternally.
-What does that mean anyways?
-What do our lives has non believing sinners have to offer to Him?
+Why?
+And what does that mean anyways?
+What in our lives do non believing sinners have to offer or commit to Him?

-JESUS gave His life for us, and AFTER we have believed, we SHOULD commit our bodies to Him as a living sacrifice, which is ‘our reasonable service’, but for salvation?
+JESUS gave His life for us, and AFTER we have believed, we SHOULD commit our bodies to Him as a living sacrifice, which is ‘our reasonable service’ (Rom 12:1), but for being saved from eternal death (eternal life)?
 No. It is ambiguous language at best.
 Believers should try to become disciples after we have believed (John 8:30-31).
-It is part of our fellowship with Him.
+It is part of our fellowship or walk with Him.

-Some go further (John MacArthur) — commit your emotion, your will & intellect, your whole life or surrender and abandon all, etc. We need to keep discipleship of a believer separate from the gospel.
-Once we are saved, we should be doing this, but it is an ongoing process to submit.
+Some go further (such as John MacArthur) — He says: “commit your emotion, your will & intellect, your whole life or surrender and abandon all, etc.” We need to keep discipleship of a believer separate from the gospel.
+Once we are saved eternally, believers should be doing this, but it is an ongoing process to submit.

 Make Jesus the Lord of your life or surrender to His Lordship

 This again is not the gospel.
 We don’t make Him the Lord of our Life.
 He IS Lord of all.
 Lord (kyrios – kurios) means God, the Messiah.
-He is THE life.
+He is THE LIFE.
 He has offered up His life, and gives us eternal life FREELY.
-We do believe upon Him as our Lord (as the others who lie and say we are anti-Lordship).
-No, we are anti load-ship doctrine.
+We do ABSOLUTELY believe upon Him as our Lord (as the others who lie and say we are anti-Lordship).
+No, we are anti- load-ship doctrine.
+These Pharisees shut up the kingdom of Heaven to others.

 And he said unto me, It is done.
 I am Alpha and Omega, the beginning and the end.
 I will give unto him that is athirst of the fountain of the water of life freely.
 He that overcometh shall inherit all things (see 1 John 5:4-5); and I will be his God, and he shall be my son.
 Revelation 21:6-7